 There is guidance available as you are completing the form, this is found by clicking on the little question marks (?) that you will find next to the questions.
-We have also provided a complete question by question screenshot Guide to completing the overseas Student Visa Form .
-Although originally produced for Tier 4 route, many of the questions are the same, so please continue to use until we can produce one specifically for the new Student Route.
-Make sure that you are reading each question carefully and double check that your answers are correct.
+We have also provided a complete question by question screenshot Guide to completing Student Route Form Overseas Autumn 21.

 Once you have completed your personal information on the form, you will be directed to pay for the Immigration Health Surcharge (IHS).
 This is compulsory and payable immediately by debit or credit card.
 You cannot progress and submit your application until it is paid.
 You can work out how much you can expect to pay in the Finance IHS Visa fees information sheet.

-Once you have made your IHS fee payment, you will be asked where you wish to collect your Biometric Resident Permit from and there will be a space to enter an Alternative Collection Location code (ACL).
-It is very important that you enter the University’s ACL code at this point- as this means your visa card will be sent directly to the University for collection on your arrival in the UK
+Once you have made your IHS fee payment, you will be asked where you wish to collect your Biometric Resident Permit from.
+It is very important that you enter the University’s ACL code at this point- as this means your visa card will be sent directly to the University for collection on your arrival in the UK.

-The ACL code for the University is: 2HE544.
+The ACL code for Swansea University Singleton Park Campus is: 2HE544.

-Once you have completed your application and paid the IHS fee, you will be asked to make a further payment online.
-This is the visa application fee.
+Once you have completed your application and paid the IHS fee, you will be asked to pay the visa application fee.
 Once you pay this fee your application is considered as having been submitted and you cannot go back to make any changes.
 Make sure you only make this payment when you are ready.
 The date you make this payment will be considered your date of application by the UKVI.

-After you have made this payment, you will have a Checklist of documents you will need to upload.
-Make sure you are including everything asked for.
-You will be able to upload additional documents to your application until you give you biometrics at the Visa Application Centre, Once you have given your biometrics your application will be 'locked' and you cannot add anything else.
+After submission, you will be provided with a Document Checklist.
+This is a list of required documents that you will need to upload.
+Make sure you include everything asked for.
+You will be able to upload documents to your application up until the date you go to give your biometrics at the Visa Application Centre.
+Once you have given your biometrics your application will be 'locked' and you cannot add anything else.

 Make sure that you have electronically attached all your documents listed on your visa application checklist to your online visa application before you attend your biometric appointment.
-Once you attend your appointment, the UKVI considers your application as complete and you cannot subsequently go into the application to include any more documents for the caseworker.
-If you have submitted your online visa application but are waiting for a document to attach (e.g. ATAS or an updated bank statement) do not attend a Biometrics appointment until they have arrived and been uploaded.
-If you need to move your biometric appointment to a later date then do so.
+Once you attend your appointment, the UKVI considers your application as complete, and you cannot subsequently go into the application to include any more documents for the caseworker.
+If you have submitted your online visa application but are waiting for a document to attach (e.g. ATAS or an updated bank statement) do not attend a Biometrics appointment until they’ve been uploaded.
+If you need to move your biometric appointment to a later date, then do so.
 Once you give the biometrics you cannot change or update your application- so make sure everything is perfect before you undertake that final stage.

 As you may already be aware, the UKVI undertake credibility interviews which will be carried out as part of the Student visa application process.
-This interview is to find out a bit more about you, the University, your course and why you have chosen it and what you future plans are.
+This interview is to find out a bit more about you, the University, your course and why you have chosen it, and what your future plans are.
 It’s essential that you are well-prepared in advance of these interviews as questions can cover a wide variety of subjects.
-In order to help you prepare, see our Credibility Interviews for Student Visa Applicants information.
+In order to help you prepare, see our Credibility Interview Guide.